FAIRE Residency

 Getting here

-The nearest airport is Marseille (1hr 20 mins drive) and the nearest train station is Avignon Central (1hr 15 mins drive).
+The nearest airport is Marseille (1hr 20 mins drive) and the nearest train station is Cavaillon (30 mins drive) or Avignon TGV (1hr 15 mins drive).

 An alternative option is to fly to Paris and then take the TGV train to Avignon TGV (3 hours direct).